About sexual assault

-If your child seeks medical attention shortly after the assault, your child can also choose to undergo a forensic medical examination.
+If your child gets medical attention shortly after the assault, your child can also choose to undergo a forensic medical examination.
 This kind of examination is carefully documented and done by specially trained doctors.
 It collects evidence that will be important for the police and court.

 A forensic medical examination involves:

-- having the examination as soon as possible after the sexual assault – there is more evidence within the first 72 hours than there is a week later
+- having the examination as soon as possible after the sexual assault – there is more evidence within the first 72 hours

 Teenagers sometimes change their minds following these examinations and decide not to follow through with police investigation.
 If your child doesn’t go ahead with a police investigation after the forensic medical examination, the forensic paediatrician can let you know what happens next with the medical samples.